savonet/book/streaming.md

 ### Type annotations

-If you want to constraint the contents of a source, the Liquidsoap language offers the construction `(e : t)` which allows constraining an expression `e` to have type `t` (technically, this is called a type _cast_).
+If you want to constrain the contents of a source, the Liquidsoap language offers the construction `(e : t)` which allows constraining an expression `e` to have type `t` (technically, this is called a type _cast_).
 It works for arbitrary expressions and types, but is mostly useful for sources.
 For instance,